 In order to register, you will need the following information:

 - A team name (be creative, but keep it clean)

 - Team captain's phone number and email address

 Honestly, it cannot be stressed enough, the best playing days and times will be gone within the first 5-10 minutes of team registration.
 So, be online and ready to register when the registration period begins.
 Space tends to be available after the initial rush, but the selection is not good.

 The system is fairly easy to use.
-But, be sure you get a confirmation number at the end of your registration.
+But, be sure you get a confirmation at the end of your registration.
 That indicates that you did indeed get a spot.
-If you get a spot in a league with a designated day and time, you can rest assured that we will have a place for you to play in our league as long as you complete the remaining steps required of our team captains.
+If you get a spot in a league with a designated day and time, you can rest assured that we will have a place for you to play in our league.

 If all the spaces are full in your desired league and divisions, you may register on our waiting list.
 You will not know if your team is in the league until the captains meeting.
 Learn more about the wait list process with our separate Wait List FAQ.